 This recipe I have presented on this page is probably one of my top-3 ways of preparing potatoes.
 The recipe is an old and very traditional Swedish way of cooking potatoes.
 The name for this great side dish is in Swedish called Hasselbackspotatis.
-The English translation is a bit difficult.
-However, the name for the recipe could be translated to Hassel Baked Potatoes or maybe just Hasselback Potatoes.
+The literal translation is Hazelslope Potatoes.
 In Danish they are called Hasselback Kartofler or sometimes just Hasselbagte Kartofler.

-I have once been told that these potatoes originates back to a restaurant in Stockholm which made them the first time back in the 80s or 70s.
-However, I have not been able to confirm this story.
+I have been told that these potatoes originates back to a restaurant in Stockholm called Hasselbacken which opened back in 1853.
+Hasselbacken was a well known and upscale restaurant in Djurgården area.
+The actual date when the potatoes were served the first time is a bit unknown to me.
+I have not been able to confirm this story.

 These potatoes are super simple to make.
 In general is all about making many deep cuts into some medium to large potatoes, brushing them with an herb and butter mixture and then baking them for some time.
 The cooking time is of course depended on the size of the potatoes.